Publications

 Title of the Journal/Proc./Book: IEEE ICC'22 - NGNI Symposium

 Relevance to the Project: Current orchestration frameworks lack intelligence and handle resources by neglecting service-level and system-wide performance.
 Towards addressing this gap, we propose a Hierarchical Reinforcement Learning (HRL) design targeting Virtual Network Function (VNF) placement comprised of (i) a local level prediction module deployed at system nodes; and (ii) a global Reinforcement Learning (RL) module topping the hierarchy, utilising live local predictions and adapting placement to system-wide dynamics.
 Our performance evaluation over our 5GASP supported 5G testbed shows that HRL can significantly outperform both Open Source Mano and heuristic-based VNF placement while reflecting a more complex trade-off between load and e2e delay, particularly under CPU overloading conditions.
-This work poses a significant contribution to the intelligent orchestration aspects of our 5GASP NetApp under development (NetApp 7).
+This work poses a significant contribution to the intelligent orchestration aspects of our 5GASP Network Application under development (Network Application 7).

 Conference Paper